dart-lang/site-www/src/null-safety/faq.md

 The default list constructor fills the list with `null`, which is a problem.

 Change it to `List.filled(length, default)` instead.

+## I'm using `package:ffi` and get a failure with `Dart_CObject_kUnsupported` when I migrate.
+What happened?

+Lists sent via ffi can only be `List<dynamic>`, not `List<Object>` or `List<Object?>`.
+If you didn't change a list type explicitly in your migration, a type might still have changed because of changes to type inference that happen when you enable null safety.

+The fix is to explicitly create such lists as `List<dynamic>`.

 ## Resources